 Our Men’s and Women’s Cathode Jackets™ is one of our favorites.
 A winner of the 2014 Outside Magazine Gear of the Year Award, this lightweight hybrid jacket has Schoeller® underarm side panels and strategically placed lightweight, water-resistant 60g PrimaLoft® One synthetic insulation.
 The insulation is layered underneath a super-lightweight Pertex® Quantum outer.
 This hybrid construction allows the versatile Cathode to function across a wide range of activity levels, from high-output climbing to standing still and scanning the peaks across a windy, damp ridgeline.

 Designed especially to shed heat when you're moving, but still keep you warm when you stop—whether it's to down some calories or rip off your skins—the Men's and Women's Uberlayer Hoody is a water-resistant and highly compressible active insulation jacket for when you're working hard.
 Polartec® Hi-Pile Alpha Insulation inside a 30D stretch woven nylon shell means the Uberlayer moves easily with you, whether you're pushing hard through a ski tour or giving your all high on an alpine route.

-And lastly, our most revolutionary piece: The brand-new Diode Hooded Jacket, for men and women, combines the best features of both down and synthetic insulation in a single jacket.
+One of our most revolutionary piece: The Diode Hooded Jacket, for men and women, combines the best features of both down and synthetic insulation in a single jacket.
 The body's stuffed with 70% DWR-treated down/30% PrimaLoft® blend of insulation that traps heat even in nasty conditions, while the highly exposed shoulders, hood and waist are stuffed with 100% PrimaLoft® Gold insulation, so the areas most likely to get damp will still keep insulating.